bbalganjjm/natural_js/v1/docs/governance/repository-workflow.md

 1. Make the code change.
 2. Run `npm run docs:check -- --changed`.
 Every concept whose `sources` point at the changed code shows up as `drift` or `unstamped` errors, grouped per source in the summary.
 3. For each flagged concept, read the code diff (`git diff -- <file>`; the drift message also prints a `git log --find-object=<blob>` hint to find the version the concept was written against) and update the text: options, defaults, signatures, examples, Pitfalls, Known issues.
-4. A new 2.0 named export (reported as `uncovered-symbol`) gets a new `status: draft` concept or explicit coverage in an existing entry-point concept, listed in its folder `index.md`.
-The 2.0 entry files are `src/index.ts` and `src/{page,data,ui,comm}/index.ts`; their names come from root `package.json` exports.
+4. A new public class or namespace (reported as `uncovered-symbol`) gets a new concept with `status: draft`, listed in its folder `index.md`.
 5. Update the folder `index.md` entry if a `description` changed, and add a dated entry to `docs/log.md` (`**Update**`, `**Correction**`, `**Creation**`, `**Deprecation**`).
 6. Stamp: `npm run docs:stamp -- <concept...> --by <producer>/<version>` for concepts whose content changed; `npm run docs:stamp -- <concept...>` (no `--by`) for concepts you reviewed and found still correct.
 7. Run `npm run docs:check -- --changed` again until it reports 0 errors.
-When a 2.0 build exists, the checker also compares each entry's named TS exports with its generated `.d.ts`; build and installed-consumer checks remain responsible for actual package usability.

 ## Lint